virtenv/tonienaszawojna/content/english/post/debateKielce.md

 [Are we in danger of war?
 Great conference in Kielce [4/6]](https://www.youtube.com/watch?v=13lwYpm-uno "Are we in danger of war?
 Great conference in Kielce [4/6]")

 [Are we in danger of war?
 Great conference in Kielce [5/6]](https://www.youtube.com/watch?v=_7PMONnDBLE "Are we in danger of war?
 Great conference in Kielce [5/6]")

+[Are we in danger of war?
+Great conference in Kielce [6/6]](https://www.youtube.com/watch?v=4V4MpXF36q0 "Are we in danger of war?
+Great conference in Kielce [6/6]")